128technology/docs/docs/intro_installation_quickstart_byol_mist_aws.md

 ![Plans](/img/platforms_aws_deployment_complete.png)

-Once the deployment completes, information is provided in the Outputs tab, and the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
+Once the deployment completes, information is provided in the Outputs tab, and the Zero Touch Provisioning (ZTP) installation process begins.
 After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
 When the ZTP process is ready, there will be an asset in the Mist inventory to be associated with the router configuration.

 ### Using the AWS CLI

 To deploy the Session Smart Networking software via the AWS CLI:

-1. Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the AMI](#selecting-the-ami).
+1. Click on the **Session Smart Networking Platform BYOL** offering.
 2. Click on the **Continue to Subscribe** button and accept the terms and conditions.
 3. Click on the **Continue to Configuration** button.
 4. In the **Fulfillment Option** drop down box select **CloudFormation Template**, select the template **Juniper Session Smart Router** and select the desired region.